bsmilen575/Find-prototype/replit.md

 ### Frontend

-The frontend is built with React and TypeScript, using Vite for development.
+The frontend is built as a Progressive Web App (PWA) using React and TypeScript with Vite for development.
 It features a mobile-first design with `shadcn/ui` components, Tailwind CSS, and a custom "New York" theme. `Wouter` handles client-side routing.
 State management is a hybrid approach, utilizing `TanStack React Query` for server state, `Zustand` for local profile data, and React Context for UI themes.

+**PWA Features:**
+- `vite-plugin-pwa` for service worker generation and offline support
+- Web App Manifest with app icons (192x192, 512x512, Apple touch icon)
+- Install prompt hook (`usePWAInstall`) for seamless app installation
+- Haptic feedback hook (`useHapticFeedback`) for native-like interactions
+- Mobile-optimized CSS with safe area support for notched devices
+- Viewport configuration preventing zoom and pull-to-refresh

 Key UI/UX decisions include:
 - A warm beige background for a calm user experience.